 “We are reevaluating the policy to remove high school borough and zone priorities this admission cycle based on feedback we’ve received from school communities.
 As always, we are putting the needs of families front and center, and we will share details soon.”

-The proposed change would be another major overhaul of the city’s public school system by the mayor this year after the administration announced this fall the end of gifted and talented programs in public schools.
+The proposed change would have been another major overhaul of the city’s public school system by the mayor this year after the administration announced this fall the end of gifted and talented programs in public schools.
 The programs created barriers for public school students, especially those from underserved communities, according to the mayor.
 The gifted and talented programs will be replaced by the city’s Brilliant NYC plan starting with kindergarteners in fall 2022.

 As of December of 2020, approximately 250 total high schools had some type of district or geographic priority in place, such as borough-based priority.
 Currently, 27 city schools give priority to students living in a certain zone for some seats.
 One school gives priorities to students living in a certain zone for all seats, and 235 high schools offer a borough priority.
 There is also overlap in this breakout, as some zoned schools also have borough eligibility.